rust-lang/rust/doc/tutorial.md

 ## Constants

 Compile-time constants are declared with `const`.
-All scalar types, like integers and floats, may be declared `const`, as well as fixed length vectors, static strings (more on this later), and structs.
+A constant may have any scalar type (for example, integer or float).
+Other allowable constant types are fixed-length vectors, static strings (more on this later), and structs.
 Constants may be declared in any scope and may refer to other constants.
-Constant declarations are not type inferred, so must always have a type annotation.
-By convention they are written in all capital letters.
+The compiler does not infer types for constants, so constants must always be declared with a type annotation.
+By convention, they are written in all capital letters.

 ~~~
 // Scalars can be constants